-- Sit against the head of the bed. - Place a towel roll under your heel. - Begin by maintaining this position for five minutes. - Progress to 30 minutes, three times a day or more often if you can!
+- Sit against the head of the bed.

+- Place a towel roll under your heel.

+- Begin by maintaining this position for five minutes.

+- Progress to 30 minutes, three times a day or more often if you can!

-3. Seated Knee Bends
+- 3. Seated Knee Bends

-- Sit on the edge of a firm chair. - Gently slide the heel of the surgical leg backwards as far as possible.
+- Gently slide the heel of the surgical leg backwards as far as possible.
 Hold for a count of 10. - You can use a towel on the floor, sock on your foot, or board under your foot to help slide - Return to the starting position by straightening your surgical leg. - Repeat 10 times.